Kiran6248/superchef-ms4/README.md

  This will ensure that Heroku installs all our apps requirements when we deploy.

-6. Postgres is used for deployment and to transfer the files, we have to re-createa database maually.
+6. Postgres is used for deployment and to transfer the files, we have to re-create the database manually.
 To do this we have to follow these steps:

- * Make sure you are connected to your mysql database.
+ * Make sure you are connected to your MySQL database.

  * Backup your current database and load it into a db.json file by typing in the command line:

         python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json

-7. Now to set up the new database, Go tot the project's 'settings.py' and import dj_database_url at the top.
+7. Now to set up the new database, Go to the project's 'settings.py' and import dj_database_url at the top.

 8. Scroll down to database setting and comment out the default configuration, replacing it with a call to dj_database_url.parse and give it the database URL from Heroku: